WHAT MAKES OUR TURKEYS SO SUCCULENT AND FULL OF FLAVOUR?

 We devote this much energy to our turkeys because we care deeply about animal welfare, we enjoy what we do and we know happy, healthy turkeys create the most delicious, juicy and tender meat.

-We’re members of the Traditional Farmfresh Turkey Association (TFTA) – the only member from Gloucestershire and one of around 40 members nationwide.
+We’re members of the Traditional Farmfresh Turkey Association (TFTA) – one of only two members in Gloucestershire and one of around 30 members nationwide.
 As such we’re committed to their Quality Assurance Code and Guarantee.

 What we feed our turkeys